What is a contract for work?

 The work to be created must be described as precisely as possible.
 This also includes the material used, the performance of a system, the technical description and other features associated with it.

-All preliminary and ancillary services are also included here.
-These are, for example, the provision by the client of technical information on the system with which the plant must work.
-Training materials may need to be provided in order to familiarise the client's employees with a new system.
+This also includes all preliminary and ancillary services.
+An example of this is the provision by the client of technical information on the system with which the plant must work.
+Training materials may need to be provided to familiarise employees at the client's plant with a new system.

-The submission deadline must also be set in advance so that a corresponding acceptance can take place.
-If the work consists of several parts, then partial results must be determined and separate deadlines set for each.
-If necessary, it is also possible to remain flexible here and instead agree on dates by which information on the status of the work must be provided.
+The deadline must be set in advance to ensure a smooth acceptance process.
+If the work consists of several parts, partial results must be defined and separate deadlines set for these.
+If necessary, it is also possible to remain flexible here and instead arrange appointments at which information on the status of the work must be provided.

 The form of delivery must also be agreed.
 There are various options depending on the work.
 For example, this can be an e-mail attachment for a softcopy, a paper printout for a book or delivery by parcel service.